juice-shop/pwning-juice-shop/part2/injection.md

 This challenge is about manipulating an update so that it will affect multiple reviews are the same time.

-* This challenge requires a classic Injection attack.
+* This challenge requires another classic Injection attack.
 * Take a close look on how the equivalent of UPDATE-statements in MongoDB work.
 * It is also worth looking into how